June 3, 2025, 4:15 pm | Read time: 2 minutes

 Optional Use of the Microsoft Store

 Another important point is the option to uninstall the Microsoft Store.
 Users need not worry that this will prevent updates for programs installed via the Store.
-Although Microsoft does not disclose technical details, updates may come through the Windows Update Center in the future.
+Although Microsoft does not disclose details about the technical implementation, updates may come through the Windows Update Center in the future.

 Response to EU Legislation

 These changes are a response to the European Union’s Digital Markets Act (DMA).
-The DMA aims to regulate the market power of major tech companies like Microsoft, Apple, and Meta and promote competition.
-Microsoft’s new regulations will be gradually implemented from June 2025 through the end of the year.
+The DMA aims to regulate the market power of large tech companies like Microsoft, Apple, and Meta and promote competition.
+Microsoft’s new regulations will be gradually introduced from June 2025 until the end of the year.
 Initially, participants in the Windows Insider Program will benefit before the changes become available to all users worldwide.
 However, the new freedoms will initially apply only within the EU, while users outside the Union will be excluded from the improvements.